ORNL/flowcept/README.md

 $ docker run -it --rm --name rabbitmq -d -p 5672:5672 -p 15672:15672 rabbitmq:3.11-management
 ```

-### Tensorboard

-If you're on mac, `pip install` may not work out of the box because of Tensorflow library.
-You may need to `pip install tensorflow-macos` instead of the `tensorflow` lib available in the tensorboard-requirements.

 ## See also

 - [Zambeze Repository](https://github.com/ORNL/zambeze)